How to Turn Images Into Videos With AI | Stratboost

 Can I turn product photos into videos?

 Yes.
 Product photos are one of the best use cases for image-to-video AI.
-You can create short product reveals, product page videos, launch clips and ad variations.
+You can create product reveals, product page videos, launch clips, retargeting videos and ad variations.

 Do I need to film anything?

-No. You can start from an existing image or create a new image with AI, then generate a short video from that visual.
+No. You can start from an existing image or AI-generated image, then generate a short video from that visual.

 What is the best prompt for image-to-video?